|The Needham Family|

 |Group & Reunion Photos||2006 Reunion||Documents & Resources||Notable Ancestors|

-The Needham genealogy received its latest update on 20 January 2007.
-This latest incarnation of the database lists 3533 individuals belonging to 1577 families.
-There are quite a few changes to the site:
+The Needham genealogy received its latest, long-overdue update on 31 December 2014.
+This latest incarnation of the database lists 3992 individuals belonging to 1755 families.

 My thanks to all the contributors who have made this possible.
 John Hartman and Bonnie Watts Cook have been especially helpful concerning the Tubbs family, while Robert Peale Needham has provided much material about the Charles Fitch Needham line.

 The Needham family line and most of the maternal lines associated with it can now be traced back to the immigrant ancestor, if not further.
 For this line of Needhams, the American progenitor is John Needham, who emigrated to Massachusetts around 1660.
 Many of the entries herein have personal photos, images of grave sites, or other supporting hypermedia, and more will slowly make its way here as time permits.